kent-map/time-walk/_posts/2026-04-22-dynamo-ramsgate.md

 ---
-title: Dynamo: The Spirit of Ramsgate
+title: "Dynamo: The Spirit of Ramsgate"
 description: A Lightshow to commemorate the Dunkirk Evacuation
 author: Dr. Michelle Crowther
 date: 2026-04-22
 categories: [ Ramsgate ]
 tags: [ Ramsgate World War 2 ]